This original one-of-a-kind painting depicts a beautiful Texas Longhorn. The artwork is large and would look great on

 The Texas Longhorn is a common breed of registered cattle in Texas.
 They get their name from the breed’s characteristic longhorns.
 Some sets of horns on these massive bovines can reach a span of 7 feet from tip to tip.
 You have to see one of these magnificent animals in person to appreciate those vast horns.
 I live in East Texas, and there are several longhorn ranches near our small homestead.
 I love driving past those places and seeing the longhorns grazing and resting in their pastures.
 They were the inspiration behind this painting of a Texas Longhorn sitting in a meadow.

 Some Fun Facts About the Texas Longhorn

-- The Texas Longhorn is descended from the first cattle brought to America by Christopher Columbus that bred with native cattle.
-The breed consists of approximately 80 percent Spanish blood and another 20 percent of “mongrel” stock.
+- The Texas Longhorn is descended from the first cattle brought to America by Christopher Columbus, which bred with native cattle.
+The breed is made up of around 80 percent Spanish blood and 20 percent “mongrel” heritage.

 - Texas Longhorns come in all colors and patterns, and no two look exactly alike.
 Their coat pattern can be flamboyant and loud, while others are more subtle in color.